thingsboard/thingsboard.github.io/_includes/docs/user-guide/rpc.md

 {% include images-gallery.html imageCollection="rule-chain" %}

+#### Adding RPC debug terminal widget

+To send RPC request persistent through ThingsBoard, first, you need to add the RPC Debug Terminal widget to your dashboard.
+So let's add this widget and then test it:

+{% include images-gallery.html imageCollection="add-debug" showListImageTitles="true" %}

+#### Usage of Persistent RPC

+Let's follow these steps to test the Persistent RPC:

+{% include images-gallery.html imageCollection="rpc-test" showListImageTitles="true" %}

 #### Persistent RPC States

 Once you send an RPC, you can observe what exactly happened with the request that you sent in the Rule node events tab.
 RPC states determine steps that happen when you send RPC request.
 There are five possible states that can occur when the request is sent:

 **QUEUED** - RPC was saved to the database;